MyNameIsCarsten/django-paypal-restsdk/README.md

 # Step 6: Confirm payment

 Go to: https://sandbox.paypal.com

-Log in using the business Sandbox account
+Log in using the business Sandbox account.

 (Go to https://developer.paypal.com/dashboard/accounts and click on the account with `...@business.example.com`)

 Check if the payment occurs in your recent activity.